 A: If your car is stuck in the garage, you first want to ensure that you can do so safely.
 First, ensure that the spring on your garage door is not broken.
 If the garage door spring is broken, then you should contact Sound Door Services to repair your garage door spring and to help get your car out of the garage.

 A: In most cases, noisy, loud garage doors are caused by lack of lubrication and service for the garage door.
 Contact Sound Door Services to service your garage door and garage door opener to help quiet down your garage door.

-A: If you to try to quiet your garage door yourself, then you can try to lubricate and service all of your garage door’s moving parts as well as your garage door opener.
+A: If you want to try to quiet your garage door yourself, then you can try to lubricate and service all of your garage door’s moving parts as well as your garage door opener.